partrickJhonson/beef/Configuration.md

 ### Network Limitations

 The web interface for hooking or for managing BeEF can be limited by subnet.
+This is done in the
+``
+$beef/config.yaml
+``
+ in the Interface / IP restrictions or
+``
+$beef/config.yaml.beef.restrictions.https
+``

 **Access to the management interface should be restricted using the `permitted_ui_subnet` access control.**